Trisomy 13 is caused by an extra chromosome 13.

 Infants are typically small and often have major brain, eye, face, and heart defects.

 Tests can be done before or after birth to confirm the diagnosis.

 There is no treatment available for trisomy 13.

-Chromosomes are structures within cells that contain DNA and many genes.
+(See also Overview of Chromosomal Disorders Overview of Chromosome and Gene Disorders Chromosomes are structures within cells that contain a person's genes.
 A gene is a segment of deoxyribonucleic acid (DNA) and contains the code for a specific protein that functions in one or... read more .)

 An extra chromosome, making three of the same chromosome (instead of the normal two), is called trisomy.
 Children who have trisomy 13 have a third chromosome 13.
 Trisomy 13 occurs in about 1 out of 10,000 live births.
 The extra chromosome usually comes from the mother.
 Mothers who are over age 35 are at increased risk of having a child with trisomy 13.